 Often, the biggest challenge after an accident involving a drunk driver is getting compensation for your injuries.
 It is a fact that many drunk drivers are repeat offenders and are often driving without adequate insurance or without insurance at all.
 In such a situation, you should look first to your own insurance policy, to determine if you have a rider for “uninsured or underinsured motorists.”
 Insurance companies are required to offer this in most states, but you should not expect them to tell you that you have coverage—get an attorney to do that for you.

 Another potential source of recovery is the person or establishment that served the alcohol.
 In most states, if the person being served was visibly or obviously intoxicated when served the alcohol, or was served a quantity that would reasonably cause intoxication, the person and/or the establishment may have liability.
 That can also hold true for social hosts at private parties.

 Other potential sources of recovery include:

 - There may have been roadway defects that caused the accident

 - There may have been defects in your vehicle or the at-fault party’s vehicle that caused the accident

 - There may have been wrongdoing by a third party that contributed to the accident

 At the law office of Bailey & Galyen, we provide a free initial consultation to every client.
-To set up an appointment with an experienced Texas Personal Injury Attorney, contact us by e-mail or call our offices at one of the convenient locations listed below.
+To set up an appointment with an experienced Texas Personal Injury Attorney, contact us by e-mail or call us at 844-402-2992.
 We will take your call 24 hours a day, seven days a week.